ThePhD/sol2/docs/source/safety.rst

 	* ``stack::get`` (used everywhere) defaults to using ``stack::check_get`` and dereferencing the argument.
 It uses ``type_panic`` as the handler if something goes wrong.
 	* ``stack::call`` will, if no template boolean is specified, check all of the arguments for a function call.

 Remember that if you want these features, you must explicitly turn them on.
+Additionally, you can have basic boolean checks when using the API by just converting to a :ref:`sol::optional\<T><optional>` when necessary.